-On , 2012, we purchased our initial portfolio of loans for \$ million from two funds managed by Monroe Capital.
-This portfolio is comprised of 16 loans that are either senior, unitranche or junior secured debt obligations of companies that we believe will provide us with a sound foundation for our business.
+On , 2011, we purchased our initial portfolio of loans for \$ million from a fund managed by Monroe Capital.
+This portfolio is comprised of 34 loans that are either senior, unitranche or junior secured debt obligations of companies that we believe will provide us with a sound foundation for our business.
 See "Portfolio Companies" for additional information.
-We obtained the proceeds to complete the acquisition of our initial portfolio through the use of the \$ million secured term loan portion of our credit facility with the Lender which we entered into on , 2012.
-Our credit facility also includes up to a \$100.0 million revolving loan.
+We obtained the proceeds to complete the acquisition of our initial portfolio through the use of the \$ million secured term loan portion of our credit facility with the Lenders which we entered into on , 2011.
+The total size of our credit facility is \$ million and includes a \$ million revolving loan.

 The credit facility is secured by a lien on all of our assets, including our initial portfolio of loans and all other assets, including cash on hand.
-Pursuant to the terms of the term loan portion of the credit facility, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan as well as pay the reasonable transaction costs incurred by us and the Lender in establishing the full credit facility.
-Upon repayment of the term loan, the revolving loan portion of the credit facility will become available to us for a period of four years, and we may make draws under the facility for the first three years of the loan to make or purchase additional investments or for general working capital purposes until the maturity date of the revolving loan portion of the credit facility.
-Our ability to borrow under the revolving loan portion of our credit facility is subject to availability under our borrowing base, which permits us to borrow up to specified percentages of the value of our portfolio company investments subject to certain eligibility criteria, valuation methodologies and concentration limits, which percentages vary depending on the type of security we hold and whether the security is quoted.
-The term loan accrues interest at a daily rate equal to 2.75% plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0% and matures upon the earlier of four days following the pricing of this offering and the date on which cash proceeds from this offering are received.
-The revolving loan bears interest, at our election, at an annual rate of LIBOR plus 3.75% or at a daily rate equal to 2.75% per annum plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%.
-The maturity date of the revolving loan credit facility will be the earliest to occur of (a) four years from the date of the closing of this offering, subject to extension as mutually agreed by us an
+Pursuant to the terms of the term loan portion of the credit facility, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan as well as pay the reasonable transaction costs incurred by us and the Lenders in establishing the full credit facility.
+The revolving loan portion of the credit facility will remain available to us for a period of three years, and we may make draws under the facility from time-to-time during the first two years following the closing of this offering to make or purchase additional investments or for general working capital purposes until the maturity date of the revolving loan portion of the credit facility.
+The term loan credit facility accrues interest at a daily rate equal to 2.5% plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0% and matures upon the closing of this offering.
+The revolving loan credit facility bears interest, at our election, at an annual rate of LIBOR plus 3.50% or at a daily rate equal to 2.5% plus the greater of the prime interest rate, the federal funds rate plus 0.5% or LIBOR plus 1.0%.
+The maturity date of the revolving loan credit facility will be the earliest to occur of (a) three years from the date of the closing of this offering, subject to extension as mutually agreed by us and the Lenders, (b) the termination of the facility in accordance with its terms or (c) any other date mutually agreed to by us and the Lenders.